Why and how to write a brand promise, with 12 examples.

-Sub Brands like Toyota Prius and Walmart Express modify expectations.
+Sub Brands like Toyota Prius and Walmart Neighborhood Market modify expectations.

 Changes in the business environment, market, or innovations can force companies to alter their offering drastically.
 But your brand has already promised a level of service, so how do you manage customer expectations?
 You have three choices.